Most homeowners are familiar with home equity loans and HELOCs. These let you borrow money while putting your home equity down as collateral.

 Risk Adjustment Fee

-Point uses a risk adjustment of 20% to 25% to determine the base value for your home’s appreciation.
+Point typically uses a risk adjustment of 20% to 25% to determine the base value for your home’s appreciation.

 In other words, they’ll subtract up to 25% of your home’s appraised value to arrive at what they call the “Original Agreed Value.”
 This number is what they use to calculate your proceeds.